tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    as a non-negative integer.
    Each CD frame is 1/75th of a second.

+.. method:: AudioFile.seconds_length()

+   Returns the length of this audio file as a :class:`decimal.Decimal` number of seconds.

 .. method:: AudioFile.lossless()

    Returns ``True`` if the data in the audio file has been stored losslessly.